 They are not at Friday night’s visitation, the mayor says.
 The stress of the past week since Scott was fatally shot in the back by a North Charleston police Officer Michael Slager is too much.
 They went by the funeral home earlier but they are exhausted, he says.
 They need their privacy now and at Saturday’s funeral and burial, he says.

-“This is a heartbreaking tragedy for everyone in our community,” he says, adding they share the grief of their neighbors in North Charleston and with the Scott family.
-“It breaks everyone’s hearts, wherever we live.”
+“This is a heartbreaking tragedy for everyone in our community,” said Riley, the mayor.
+“It breaks everyone’s hearts.”

 Police meet with passenger

 Meanwhile, police continue to investigate the incident in which Scott ran from his car after a traffic stop then was shot while fleeing from Slager.
 On Friday afternoon, police met with a man who was in Scott’s car when Slager pulled it over for a broken taillight.